The Games Radar

-If your childhood was something like borrowing your cousin’s Vic 20 to play Space Invader, heading round to The Professor’s to take turns on his C64, living for Joe’s Amiga sessions, or renting a console from the video store just to mainline Mario, then you have found a kindred spirit.
+If your childhood involved borrowing a cousin’s Vic 20 to play Space Invader, waiting for The Professor’s C64 to load, surviving Joe’s grueling Amiga sessions, or renting a console just to mainline Mario—you have found a kindred spirit.

 -